hoodini/copilot-workshop-text-analysis/docs/PROMPTS_LIBRARY.md

 ## 🧪 Exercise 1: Unit Testing

+> **💡 Teaching Tip**: These prompts are intentionally open-ended.
+Let Copilot suggest edge cases!
+> This teaches participants that AI can help them think through test scenarios they might miss.

 ### Prompt 1.1 - Generate Basic Tests
 ```
-Generate unit tests for the countWords function in src/index.js.
-Include tests for:
+Generate comprehensive unit tests for the countWords function in src/index.js
-- Empty string
-- Null and undefined values
-- Single word
-- Multiple words
-- Words with numbers
 ```

+> **What to observe**: Watch what edge cases Copilot suggests on its own!

-### Prompt 1.2 - Add Edge Cases
+### Prompt 1.2 - Ask AI to Think About Edge Cases
 ```
-Add more test cases for countWords function to handle edge cases:
-- Multiple spaces between words
-- Leading and trailing spaces
-- Tab characters
-- Newline characters
-- Unicode characters (Hebrew, Chinese, Arabic)
-- Emojis
-- Only whitespace input
+What edge cases should I test for a word counting function?
 ```

+> **Learning moment**: This teaches participants to use AI as a thought partner, not just a code generator.

 ### Prompt 1.3 - Test isPalindrome
 ```
 Generate comprehensive unit tests for the isPalindrome function.
-The tests should verify:
-- Simple palindromes like "racecar"
-- Case insensitivity ("RaceCar" should be true)
-- Ignoring spaces ("race car" should be true)
-- Ignoring punctuation ("A man, a plan, a canal: Panama")
-- Empty strings
-- Single characters
-- Non-palindromes

 Some tests should FAIL to reveal bugs in the current implementation.
 ```

+> **Discussion point**: After running tests, ask: "Which tests failed?
+What does this tell us about the bug?"

 ### Prompt 1.4 - Test findMostFrequentWord
 ```
-Create unit tests for findMostFrequentWord function with these scenarios:
+Create thorough unit tests for the findMostFrequentWord function.
-- Simple text with clear winner
-- Tie between two words
-- Single word repeated
-- Empty input
-- Text with punctuation (hello, hello. hello!)
-- Mixed case (Hello HELLO hello)
-- Text with numbers
+Think about edge cases and tricky inputs.
 ```

+> **Follow-up prompt** (if tests are too basic):
+> ```
+> What additional edge cases might break this function?
+> ```

 ### Prompt 1.5 - Generate Jest Config
 ```
-Create a jest.config.js file for this Node.js project with:
+Create a jest.config.js file for this Node.js project with coverage enabled
-- Test match pattern for .test.js files
-- Coverage collection enabled
-- Coverage thresholds (80% minimum)
-- Verbose output
 ```

 ---

 ## 🔄 Exercise 2: Refactoring to NestJS

+> **📖 What are DTOs?** Data Transfer Objects - classes that define the shape and validation rules
+> for data sent to/from your API.
+Think of them as "contracts" for your request/response bodies.

 ### Prompt 2.1 - Plan Migration
 ```